 “Companies who want five to 10 years of industry-specific brand management experience need to pay at or even above market,” says Mangan, a division director.

-The midpoint salary for a brand/product manager is $90,000.
-Get salary information specific to your location in The Creative Group 2019 Salary Guide.
+You can find the latest salary projections for a brand/product manager specific to your location in the Robert Half Salary Guide.

 Sweeten the pot